Urnes stavkyrkje

 Shortly after I woke up, a young woman barged into the hostel cabin, asked who I was without introducing herself, asked a few perfunctory questions about where I was going and why, picked up the trash bins by the counter, and left the building.
 A minute later I realized she was an employee, and definitely a native Norwegian with the trademark “direct” style that could easily be seen as rudeness.

 When the bike was loaded, I pushed it over to the little store that was part of the farm.
 The woman was behind the desk, and I handed back the English pamphlet I’d used on yesterday’s walking tour, then bought three bottles of juice and a jar of jam.
 This time she asked questions about my route and actually seemed interested in the answers.
-Apparently being a customer with money and almost no demands is the key to Norwegian politeness.
-I’m joking; perhaps.
+Seems that being a customer with money and almost no demands is the key to Norwegian politeness.
+I’m joking.
+Perhaps.

 The day was amazing!
 Clouds hugged the far side of the fjord.
-In less than an hour I would take a ferry across.
+In less than an hour I would take the ferry across.

 Cloudy out on the fjord today.